History of Detroit Class

 telephone number, and e-mail address.

-The Instructor is Robert E. Sullivan, Jr. He has taught the History of Detroit course as an adjunct professor at Macomb Community College.
+The Instructor is Robert E. Sullivan, Jr. He has taught the History of Detroit course as an adjunct professor at Macomb Community College and here at the International Institute.
 He has a deep interest in the history of Detroit, as his roots go back six generations in Detroit, before his earliest ancestors emigrated from Ireland.
 He has been actively involved with the Detroit Historical Society, where he participated on a committee that authored publications to commemorate Detroit's 300th birthday, in 2001.
 He similarly served as a member of the History Advisors' Committee of the Detroit Tricentennial Commission (Detroit 300).
 He is a member of the National Trust for Historic Preservation, the Smithsonian, the Detroit Historical Society, the Sons of Union Veterans of the Civil War, and the Henry Ford (Museum and Greenfield Village).
-He was recently appointed to the Wayne County Council for the Arts, History, and Humanities.
+He is currently Vice-President of the Wayne County Council for the Arts, History, and Humanities.

 Mr. Sullivan received his undergraduate degrees in political science and sociology from Monteith College, at Wayne State University.
 He received his master's degree in urban planning from the University of Michigan, College of Architecture and Urban Planning (Ann Arbor).
 He also studied architecture and urban planning at Oxford University and the University of California-Berkeley.
 He received his juris doctor degree from the University of Detroit School of Law.
 He has been a licensed attorney in Michigan since 1984, and is also licensed in the District of Columbia and various federal courts, up to and including the U.S. Supreme Court.
-He has been a litigator for many years, representing businesses, professionals, cities, and individuals in civil litigation.
+He has been a litigator for many years, representing businesses, professionals, cities (including representing the City of Detroit as a Special Assistant Corporation Counsel for many years), and individuals in civil litigation.
 He also served as Managing Editor of the State Bar of Michigan's Corporation, Finance & Business Law Journal.

 Mr. Sullivan is a Charter Member of the American Planning Association and is a certified city planner by the American Institute of Certified Planners (AICP).
-He served as a Planning Commissioner for the City of Detroit, where he participated in planning and architectural reviews for proposed developments, participated in the creation of a new master plan, and made recommendations for changes to the zoning map and code.
-He is also a Professional Affiliate member of the American Institute of Architects.
+He served as a Planning Commissioner for the City of Detroit and Vice-Chairperson of the Planning Commission, where he participated in planning and architectural reviews for proposed developments, participated in the creation of a new master plan, and made recommendations for changes to the zoning map and code.
+He is also a former long-time Professional Affiliate member of the American Institute of Architects.

 Mr. Sullivan currently serves as General Counsel and Career Development Director at the International Institute.
 For information on the History of Detroit Series, please contact Robert E. Sullivan, Jr. at email@example.com